 FPT_ITT.1.1 The TSF shall protect TSF data from disclosure and detect its modification when it is transmitted between separate parts of the TOE through the use of [selection: IPsec, SSH, TLS, DTLS, HTTPS].

-This requirement is only applicable to distributed TOEs, and ensures that all communications between components of the distributed TOE are protected through the use of an encrypted communications channel.
+This requirement is only applicable to distributed TOEs and ensures that all communications between components of the distributed TOE are protected through the use of an encrypted communications channel.
 The data passed in this trusted communication channel are encrypted as defined by the protocol chosen in the selection.
 The ST author should identify the channels and protocols used by each pair of communicating components in a distributed TOE, iterating this SFR as appropriate.

 This channel may also be used as the registration channel for the registration process, as described in section 3.3 and FCO_CPC_EXT.1.2.